-Svaty Anton - Baroque-Classicist manor house with a wonderful English park
+Svaty Anton - a Baroque-Classicist manor house with an English park

-Located in the heart of Stiavnicke vrchy mountains in village of Svaty Anton.
-It was built in 1744 on the site of an older castle for the Count of Hont region.
-Attractive hunting festival Days of St Hubert is held in the manor house every year at the beginning of September.
+The manor house stands in the heart of Stiavnicke Hills in Svaty Anton.
+The building originates in 1744 on the site of an older castle for the Count of Hont region.
+The attractive hunting festival of Saint Hubertus Days is held in the manor house every year at the beginning of September.

-Reservoir was built in the 18th century.
-Popular local recreation spot.
+The reservoir was built in the 18th century.
+Today serves as a popular local recreation spot.

-Sitno (1 009 m EASL) is the highest peak of Stiavnicke mountains
+Sitno - the highest peak of Stiavnicke Hills

-The peak offers a wide panoramic view from its top.
+Sitno peak (1,009 m EASL) offers a panoramic view from its top.
 There is a ruin of an old Sitno castle from the 13th century.

 Banska Stiavnica UNESCO World Heritage - gold mining town

-Calvary in Banska Stiavnica - late Baroque calvary unique in extent and content
+Banska Stiavnica Calvary - a late Baroque monument unique in extent and content

-The most important Baroque calvary in Slovakia and in the whole former Kingdom of Hungary - probably even in the whole of Europe.
+It is the most important Baroque calvary in Slovakia and the whole former Kingdom of Hungary, probably even in Europe.
 This calvary is a complex of 3 churches and 22 chapels with precious painting decorations and wooden painted reliefs.

 New Castle in Banska Stiavnica - a national cultural monument